LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

-To ensure high-quality test data, all the evidence sessions are manually adjusted to (1) verify evidence inclusion, (2) distribute evidence across different conversation positions, and (3) rephrase statements into more natural, colloquial language, especially for time mentions, which LLMs often express too formally.
+To ensure the data quality, all the evidence sessions are then manually screened and edited to (1) verify evidence inclusion, (2) distribute the evidence statement across different conversation positions, and (3) rephrase statements into more natural, colloquial language, especially for time mentions, which LLMs often express too formally.
 We also meticulously annotate the position of the evidence statement within each evidence session.
-For questions involving temporal information, we manually add timestamps to both the sessions and the questions. \Cref{fig:benchmark-basic-stats} presents the basic statistics of \BENCHMARK{}, revealing that most questions require evidence from multiple sessions (up to six) and that evidence statements are positioned diversely within sessions, increasing the challenge to the memory design.
+For questions involving temporal information, we then manually add timestamps to both the evidence sessions and the questions.
+Most questions require evidence from multiple sessions (up to six) with evidence statements positioned diversely within sessions. \Cref{appendix-basic-statistics} presents further statistics of the final constructed data.

-\subsection{History Compilation}
+\paragraph{{History Compilation}}

-For each question, \BENCHMARK{} compiles a coherent user-AI chat history that contains the associated evidence sessions (\Cref{fig:main-fig-benchmark-creation}c).
-Specifically, we sample a number of unrelated user-AI chat sessions, randomly insert the evidence sessions in the middle, and assign a plausible timestamp to each session.
-We draw the irrelevant sessions from two sources: (1) self-chat sessions simulated using facts extracted from the user backgrounds with non-conflicting attributes and (2) publicly released user-AI style chat data including ShareGPT \citep{zheng2023judging} and UltraChat \citep{ ding2023enhancing}.
-This design allows us to simulate \textit{realistic} and \textit{extensible} user-AI chat histories with \textit{minimal conflicts}.
-We document the full details of history session sampling and timestamp specification in \Cref{appendix-haystack-sampling}.
-Although our pipeline is able to output histories of arbitrary length, we provide two standard benchmark settings for consistent comparison: \BENCHMARK\textsubscript{\textsc{S}} with approximately 115k tokens per question and \BENCHMARK\textsubscript{\textsc{M}} with 500 sessions (around 1.5 million tokens).
+For each question, \BENCHMARK{} compiles a coherent user-AI chat history (\Cref{fig:main-fig-benchmark-creation}c).
+Our approach is analogous to the needle-in-a-haystack test \citep{kamradt2023needle}, which asks a model to retrieve brief information (the ``needle") embedded in a long document (the ``haystack").
+In comparison, \BENCHMARK{} is more challenging and realistic as it involves retrieving and synthesizing information from multiple extended evidence sessions.
+Specifically, we sample a number of unrelated user-AI chat sessions, randomly insert the evidence sessions in the middle, and assign a plausible timestamp to all sessions.
+We draw the irrelevant sessions from two sources: (1) self-chat sessions simulated based on other non-conflicting attributes and (2) publicly released user-AI style chat data including ShareGPT \citep{zheng2023judging} and UltraChat \citep{ ding2023enhancing}.
+This design creates extensible realistic chat histories with minimal conflicts.
+While the pipeline allows us to compile chat histories of arbitrary length, we provide two standard settings: \BENCHMARK\textsubscript{\textsc{S}} ($\sim$115k tokens/question) and \BENCHMARK\textsubscript{\textsc{M}} (500 sessions, $\sim$1.5M tokens).